tcytra/enraiged-laravel/README.md

 Finally, we will install the node packages and build the front-end resources.
 Start with:

-> Add the --no-dev flag when installing on a production host.
+> Add the --omit=dev flag when installing on a production host.

 ```bash
 npm install